diamondburned/cchat/README.md

 -   For the nickname of the current server, the backend can store the state of the label container.
 It must, however, remove the container when the stop callback from `JoinServer()` is called.
+-   Some methods that take in a container may take in a context as well.
+	Although implementations don't have to use this context, it should try to.

 **Note:** IO in most cases usually refer to networking, but they should files and anything that could block, such as mutexes or semaphores.

+**Note:** As mentioned above, contexts are optional for both the frontend and backend.
+The frontend may use it for cancellation, and the backend may ignore it.